 Despite being a large breed, Maine Coons have short legs (here’s why).

 However, their legs are thick and stronger by appearance.

-Unlike Bobcats with bobbed tails, Maine Coons have a long, bushy tails (sources 1)
+Unlike Bobcats with bobbed tails, Maine Coons have long, bushy tails (source 1)

 Bobcat Vs Maine Coon Growth Rate

 Maine Coons and Bobcats have varied growth rates, with Maine Coons taking twice as much time as Bobcats to grow fully.

 Typically, Maine Coons take 3 to 4 years to reach maturity.

 In comparison, Bobcats take up to 2 years to grow fully, with male Bobcats maturing at 2 years.

 Maine Coon Vs Bobcat Fur

 Another key difference between Bobcats and Maine Coons lies in their fur.